Registered by The International Register of Arms, 28th of July of 2015, Registration umber 0344, Volume 2.

 Categories: Technology, Social networks, Quarterly, Gules, One, Chevron, Argent, Between, Three, Fleur de lis, Or, Five, Mullet, In saltire, Four, Escutcheon, In cross, Azure, Charged, Nine, Bezant and plate, Two, Flank, Fesswise, Center, Overall, Carbuncle, Cord, In orle, Knotted, Purpure, Overall (all), Sable, Mount, Issuant from base, Vert, On, Tower, Port and windows, Masoned, Wolf, Supporting, Enté en point, Fess, Wavy, Crown of the Sovereign and Most Noble Order of the Pomegranate, Crown and Motto.

-Open, Invected, Port and windows, Between, Proper, Pointed, Azure, Boa, Overall, Thistle, Charged, Crest, Crown, Created, Quarterly, Outlined in sable, Two, In chief, In base, Coat of arms, Sword, Mullet, Fleur de lis, Personal, Gules, Leaved, Illuminated, Interpreted, Motto, Key, Party per chevron, Semi-circular, Eight, Or, Party per pale, Leather, Argent, Fesswise, Purpure, Rose, Rough, Sable, Sabre, Sackbut, Vert, Slipped, Crest and mantling, Three and One.
+Between, Watercolor, Proper, Pointed, Azure, Boa, Overall, Wreath, Thistle, Charged, Crest, Crown, Created, Crescent, Quarterly, Outlined in sable, Motto (identification), Two, In bend, In fess, In chief, In base, Coat of arms, Sword, Mullet, Fess, Fleur de lis, Personal, Hilted, Gules, Leaved, Illuminated, Interpreted, Mantling, Motto, Lion, Key, Party per chevron, Semi-circular, Eight, Or, Argent, Fesswise, Sable, Vert, Slipped, Crest and mantling, Three and One.

 Dr. Antonio Salmerón y Cabañas,